MultiverseLearningProducts/swe/src/bootcamp/wk3/day1.md

 ## Assignment

 * Put all of this together and render out some dynamic content
-* Display the time of day on the `restaturants` page
+* Display the time of day on the `restaurants` page
 * Add a link to an about page
 * Create another route handler on your server `/about`
 * Create another template for your new `/about` page